NATIONAL INITIATIVES IN INDIAN COUNTRY

 Full of Oneida allegory, the 2,200 pound bronze sculpture depicts Oneida Chief Shenendoah and Oneida woman, Polly Cooper, along with Gen. George Washington.
 The statute symbolizes the friendship that was forged between the two nations during the Revolutionary War.

-The statue can be found on the fourth floor of the Smithsonian Institution’s museum, the first in the country dedicated exclusively to Native Americans.
+The statue can be found on the fourth floor of the Smithsonian Institution’s museum, the first in the country dedicated exclusively to American Indians.

 See one of the earliest treaties still in effect, the Treaty of Canandaigua, in the exhibition “Nation to Nation: Treaties Between the United States and American Indian Nations,” also at the NMAI.
 The treaty confirms peace between the Haudenosaunee and America.
 President George Washington signed at the bottom and Big Sky, Handsome Lake and Cornplanter were among the Native delegates to leave their mark, by writing an X beside their name.

-This exhibition is the largest such historical collection available to the public and will be on display through spring 2020.
+This exhibition is the largest such historical collection available to the public.